-After connecting the primary or secondary port of the M-32 AD Pro II to a network, an IP address will be automatically assigned by a DHCP server that is present on that network.
-If there is no DHCP server on the network, the device assigns itself a link local address (in the 169.254.0.0/16 subnet) on the primary port.
+After connecting the M-32 AD Pro to a network, an IP address will be automatically assigned by a DHCP server that is present on that network.
+If there is no DHCP server on the network, the device assigns itself a link local address (in the 169.254.0.0/16 subnet) that can be used to connect to the device.